website

 4. The InvariantRing package for Macaulay2

-(with L. Ferraro, F. Galetto, F. Gandini, H. Huang, and X. Ni) To appear in J. Softw.
+(with L. Ferraro, F. Galetto, F. Gandini, H. Huang, and X. Ni) J. Softw.
 Algebra Geom.
+14 (2024), 5-11.

 A significant update to the existing InvariantRing package for Macaulay2.
 In addition to expanding and improving the methods of the existing package for actions of finite groups, the updated package adds functionality for computing invariants of diagonal actions of tori and finite abelian groups as well as invariants of arbitrary linearly reductive group actions.